juspay/hyperswitch/add_connector.md

    provide the necessary configuration details for the `example_connector`.
 Don't forget to save the file.

-3. Update Paths:
+3. Update paths:

    Replace `/absolute/path/to/hyperswitch-control-center` with the absolute path to your Hyperswitch Control Center repository and `/absolute/path/to/hyperswitch` with the absolute path to your Hyperswitch repository.

-4. Run `wasm-pack` Build:
+4. Run `wasm-pack` build:

    Execute the following command in your terminal: